shinken-monitoring/mod-ui-graphite/doc/index.rst

-.. _graphite_module:
+.. _ui_graphite_module:

 ===========================
-Graphite metrics
+UI Graphite graphs
 ===========================

-This module allows Shinken to send metrics to a Carbon/Graphite instance.
+Shinken module for viewing Graphite graphs in the Web UI, version 2

-This version is a refactoring of the previous graphite module which allows:
+This version is a refactoring of the previous ui-graphite module which allows:

-   - run as an external broker module
-   - do not manage metrics until initial hosts/services status are received (avoid to miss prefixes)
-   - remove pickle communication with Carbon (not very safe ...)
-   - maintain a cache for the packets not sent because of connection problems
    - improve configuration features:
-      - filter metrics warning and critical thresholds
+      - define graph and font size for dashboard anf element page graphs
+      - allow to define if warning, critical, min and max thresholds are present on graphs
-      - filter metrics min and max values
+      - allow to define warning, critical, min and max lines colors
-      - filter service/metrics (avoid sending all metrics to Carbon)
-      - manage host _GRAPHITE_PRE and service _GRAPHITE_POST to build metric id
-      - manage host _GRAPHITE_GROUP as an extra hierarchy level for metrics (easier usage in metrics dashboard)
+      - define graphs timezone (default is Europe/Paris)
+      - define graphs line mode (connected, staircase, slope)

+This module is fully compatible with the graphite2 broker module and with the WebUI2.

 Requirements
 -------------------------